Marjorie Taylor Greene says Nancy Pelosi leads ‘gazpacho police,’ causing collective spit take

 Greene referenced “Pelosi’s gazpacho police spying on members of Congress, spying on the legislative work that we do, spying on our staff and spying on American citizens that want to come talk to their representatives.”

-Pelosi has yet to comment publicly on the incident, but the apparent mix-up of “gazpacho” and “Gestapo” quickly went viral online — sparking memes and reactions shared by politicians and other prominent figures.
+Pelosi has yet to comment publicly on the apparent mix-up of “gazpacho” and “Gestapo” — but she told reporters during Wednesday’s weekly news conference that “I have no power over the Capitol Police.
+Does anybody not know that?”

+Greene’s word soup quickly went viral online, sparking memes and reactions shared by politicians and other prominent figures.

 Rep. Eric Swalwell (D-Calif.) wrote that “Twitter is undefeated” while sharing a picture of Pelosi that was altered to appear as if she is holding a wooden spoon in front of a bowl of gazpacho.